technicolor-research/sodeep/README.md

 	}

 ## License

-by downloading this program, you commit to comply with the license as stated in the LICENSE.md file.
+This project is licensed under the terms of BSD 3-clause Clear license. by downloading this program, you commit to comply with the license as stated in the LICENSE.md file.